robinsmith3/k8s-lab/README.md

 ### Caveats
 - need to add path to gunicorn bin, export from .zprofile(on a Macbook): PATH="$PATH:/Users/robinsmith/Library/Python/3.9/bin"
+- notice when using the basic _in memory_ list database there are 2 pods active, and this means the db will get out of step across both

 ### For testing
 - flag web requests during testing: gunicorn --access-logfile - --bind 127.0.0.1:5000 api:app